-If you are eligible to continue in the study at the third Preparatory Session, you will complete about 55 minutes of psychological questionnaires.
+If you are eligible to continue in the study at the third Preparatory Session, you will then be fully enrolled in the study.
+At that point you will proceed to the second portion of the visit, which includes about 90 minutes of psychological questionnaires.
 These questionnaires are an essential part of the research and will help establish the baseline data for your participation in the study.
 During the third Preparatory Session and several times throughout the study, you will be asked questions about thoughts or feelings you might have about harming yourself or ending your life.
 Your study therapists will ask these questions so that they can assess your safety and track any changes in suicidal thoughts or feelings throughout the study.
 While these questions may be difficult to respond to, it is important for you to answer them honestly.
 The study therapists will support you in processing any difficult emotions or reactions to these questions.

-The therapy pair will give you a card with contact information for the therapists, a study 24-hour emergency phone number, and the Institutional Review Board (IRB), which is a group of scientists and non-scientists that protects the rights and welfare of study participants.
+The therapy pair will give you a card with contact information for the therapists, a study 24-hour emergency phone number, and the Institutional Review Board (IRB), which is an independent committee that protects the rights and welfare of study participants.
 You can keep this card in your wallet to contact the therapy pair if you need to.